-A web-based solution could also be a friendly solution to the same challenge since your agents will be able to access the data from anywhere at any time as long as they have a device that can connect to the internet.
+A web-based solution could also be a friendly solution to the same challenge since your agents will access the data from anywhere if they have a device that can connect to the internet.

 How many emails will you need to spend every month?
-What’s the number of leads do you need to attract?
+What number of leads do you need to attract?
 How much storage space for your documents do you need?
-How many real estate agents do you want to have access to the app?
+How many real estate agents do you want access to the app?